 Immigrants as Victims

 Immigrants as victims.
 In late 2009, NIJ was tasked by Congress to "evaluate trends in hate crimes against new immigrants, individuals who are perceived to be immigrants, and Hispanic-Americans, and to assess the underlying causes behind any increase in hate crimes against such groups."
 NIJ has funded Abt.
 Associates to conduct this evaluation, which is ongoing.

 Immigration and crime reporting.
 A national survey of police chiefs, prosecutors, and court administrators from 50 of the largest U.S. cities found that 67 percent of survey respondents believed that recent immigrants report crimes less frequently than other victims.

 Reasons cited were fear of retaliation, ignorance of the U.S. criminal justice system, language barriers, and other hardships.

 More research is needed to confirm whether these results can be generalized to other cities.

-See "Departments of Transportation and Housing and Urban Development, and Related Agencies Appropriations Act, 2010," House Report 111-366, December 8, 2009.
+[note 1] See "Departments of Transportation and Housing and Urban Development, and Related Agencies Appropriations Act, 2010," House Report 111-366, December 8, 2009.

 Immigrant Populations as Victims: Toward a Multicultural Criminal Justice System.
 Research in Brief.
 Washington, DC: U.S. Department of Justice, National Institute of Justice, May 1998, NCJ 167571.

 Date Modified: May 17, 2011